Alongside project best practice, the BCIAs celebrate great design and delivery and recognise positive impact.

 - Transport Project Award

-- Upgrade & Renewal Project Award
+- Upgrade and Renewal Project Award

 - Water Project Award